-1 39-26.6-5.
-Tariffs proposed and approved (a) Each year, for a period of at least five 2 (5) program years, the electric-distribution company shall file tariffs with the commission that are 3 designed to provide a multi-year stream of performance-based incentives to eligible renewable- 4 distributed generation projects for a term of years, under terms and conditions set forth in the 5 tariffs and approved by the commission.
-The tariffs shall set forth the rights and obligations of the 6 owner of the distributed-generation project and the conditions upon which payment of 7 performance-based incentives by the electric-distribution company will be paid.
-The tariffs shall 8 include the non-price conditions set forth in §§ 39-26.2-7(2)(i) - (vii) for small distributed- 9 generation projects (other than small-and medium-scale solar) and large distributed-generation 10 projects; provided, however, that the time periods for such projects to reach ninety percent (90%) 11 of output shall be extended to twenty-four (24) months (other than eligible anaerobic-digestion 12 projects which shall be thirty-six (36) months, and eligible small-scale hydro, which shall be 13 forty-eight (48) months).
-The non-price conditions in the tariffs for small-and medium-scale solar 14 shall take into account the different circumstances for distributed generation projects of the 15 smaller sizes.
-16 (b) In addition to the tariff(s), the filing shall include the rules governing the solicitation 17 and enrollment process.
-The solicitation rules will be designed to ensure the orderly functioning
+2 39-26.6-5.
+Tariffs proposed and approved. -- (a) Each year, for a period of at least five 3 (5) program years, the electric-distribution company shall file tariffs with the commission that are 4 designed to provide a multi-year stream of performance-based incentives to eligible renewable-5 distributed generation projects for a term of years, under terms and conditions set forth in the tariffs and approved by the commission.
+The tariffs shall set forth the rights and obligations of the 6 7 owner of the distributed-generation project and the conditions upon which payment of 8 performance-based incentives by the electric-distribution company will be paid.
+The tariffs shall 9 include the non-price conditions set forth in §§ 39-26.2-7(2)(i) - (vii) for small distributed-10 generation projects (other than small-and medium-scale solar) and large distributed-generation 11 projects; provided, however, that the time periods for such projects to reach ninety percent (90%) 12 of output shall be extended to twenty-four (24) months (other than eligible anaerobic-digestion 13 projects which shall be thirty-six (36) months, and eligible small-scale hydro, which shall be 14 forty-eight (48) months).
+The non-price conditions in the tariffs for small-and medium-scale solar 15 shall take into account the different circumstances for distributed generation projects of the 16 smaller sizes.

-- and enrollment process.
-The solicitation rules will be designed to ensure the orderly functioning of the distributed-generation growth program and shall be consistent with the legislative purposes of this chapter. - (c) In proposing the tariff(s) and solicitation rules applicable to each year, the tariff(s) and rules shall be developed by the electric distribution company and will be reviewed by the office and the board before being sent to the commission for its approval.
-The proposed tariffs shall include the ceiling prices and term lengths for each tariff that are recommended by the board.
-The term lengths shall be from fifteen (15) to twenty (20) years, provided, however, that the board may recommend shorter terms for small-scale solar projects.
-Whatever term lengths between fifteen (15) and twenty (20) years are chosen for any given tariff, the evaluation of the bids for that tariff shall be done on a consistent basis such that the same term lengths for competing bids are used to determine the winning bids. - (d) The board shall use the same standards for setting ceiling prices as set forth in § 39-26.2-5.
-In setting the ceiling prices, the board may specifically consider: - (1) Transactions for newly developed renewable-energy resources, by technology and size, in the ISO-NE control area and the northeast corridor; - 33 (2) Pricing from bids received during the previous program year; - 34 (3) Environmental benefits, including, but not limited to, reducing carbon emissions;
+(b) In addition to the tariff(s), the filing shall include the rules governing the solicitation and enrollment process.
+The solicitation rules will be designed to ensure the orderly functioning of the distributed-generation growth program and shall be consistent with the legislative purposes of this chapter.

+21 (c) In proposing the tariff(s) and solicitation rules applicable to each year, the tariff(s) 22 and rules shall be developed by the electric distribution company and will be reviewed by the 23 office and the board before being sent to the commission for its approval.
+The proposed tariffs 24 shall include the ceiling prices and term lengths for each tariff that are recommended by the 25 board.
+The term lengths shall be from fifteen (15) to twenty (20) years, provided, however, that 26 the board may recommend shorter terms for small-scale solar projects.
+Whatever term lengths 27 between fifteen (15) and twenty (20) years are chosen for any given tariff, the evaluation of the 28 bids for that tariff shall be done on a consistent basis such that the same term lengths for 29 competing bids are used to determine the winning bids.

+30 (d) The board shall use the same standards for setting ceiling prices as set forth in § 3931 26.2-5.
+In setting the ceiling prices, the board may specifically consider:

+(1) Transactions for newly developed renewable-energy resources, by technology and size, in the ISO-NE control area and the northeast corridor;

+(2) Pricing from bids received during the previous program year;